 That’s it!
 Your games and updates will download from PSN much faster than before, with speeds reflecting what you pay your ISP to provide.
 The only catch?
 Your PS4’s internet connection will only run from the proxy on your PC, so you’ll have to have the software running whenever you want to download games or connect to the internet on your PS4.

-A fix for this is to only use the proxy when you have large updates or new games to download, and to revert to automatic settings for general gameplay.
+A fix for this is to only use the proxy when you have large updates or new games to download and to revert to automatic settings for general gameplay.
 Either way, it’s a small price to pay for greatly improved PS4 download speeds!

 7. Upgrade PS4 HDD to SSD

-This is the most expensive method of the bunch, but will make your PS4 gaming that much easier and enjoyable because your whole system’s speeds will improve.
-Solid State Drives (SSDs) are better than the traditional hard drives because they have no moving parts, which means the SSD is not restricted by anything mechanical.
+This is the most expensive method of the bunch but will make your PS4 gaming that much easier and enjoyable because your whole system’s speeds will improve.
+Solid State Drives (SSDs) are better than traditional hard drives because they have no moving parts, which means the SSD is not restricted by anything mechanical.
 This means that information can travel faster, both to and from your SSD.

-If you decide to upgrade your PS4 HDD to an SSD, you should see an overall improvement with your download speeds and game load times.
+If you decide to upgrade your PS4 HDD to an SSD, you should see an overall improvement in your download speeds and game load times.
 In addition to this, though, your PS4 will run quieter and cooler because your drive has no moving parts.
 One of the main reasons your PS4 usually gets hot and sounds like a jet engine at times is because your hard drive produces heat, which the PS4 needs to cool down.
 It’s possible that the next generation of consoles may have SSD’s because of this problem, but until now, you’ll have to change from HDD to SSD yourself if you want to make the switch.